dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 Server validation can be accomplished with a custom server validation component:

-* Process client-side validation on the form.
+* Process client-side validation in the form.
-* When the form passes client-side validation (<xref:Microsoft.AspNetCore.Components.Forms.EditForm.OnValidSubmit>), send the <xref:Microsoft.AspNetCore.Components.Forms.EditContext.Model?displayProperty=nameWithType> to a backend server API for form processing.
+* When the form passes client-side validation (<xref:Microsoft.AspNetCore.Components.Forms.EditForm.OnValidSubmit> is called), send the <xref:Microsoft.AspNetCore.Components.Forms.EditContext.Model?displayProperty=nameWithType> to a backend server API for form processing.
 * Process model validation on the server.
-* If model validation passes on the server, process the form and send back a success (*200 - OK*) status code.
-If model validation fails, return a failure (*400 - Bad Request*) status code and field validation errors.
+* If model validation passes on the server, process the form and send back a success status code (*200 - OK*).
+If model validation fails, return a failure status code (*400 - Bad Request*) and a dictionary of field validation errors.
-* Either disable the form on success or display the errors with a custom validation component.
+* Either disable the form on success or display the errors.

 The following example is based on: